 Summer Islam AADipl (hons) ARB is a founding Director of Material Cultures.
 Her work is focussed on the holistic integration of construction technologies and design.
 Summer co-runs 'Construction in Detail' in the Spatial Studies department at the University of the Arts London.
 Summer has taught at the Bartlett, University College London, the London Metropolitan University, the Architectural Association and the University of Cambridge.
 She was previously an associate at award-winning design practice 6a architects in London.
 Summer co-founded architecture and design practice Studio Abroad with George Massoud in 2014.

 Paloma Gormley MA (Cantab) is a founding Director of Material Cultures.
 She is an internationally acclaimed designer responsible for a series celebrated architectural and urban projects.
 Her work is rooted in a creative pragmatism whilst drawing on new technologies and the integration of new materials.
 Paloma co-runs 'Construction in Detail' in the Spatial Studies department at the University of the Arts London and has previously taught at the Bartlett, University College London and the London Metropolitan University.
 She founded Practice Architecture with Lettice Drake in 2009, through which she has completed a number of critically acclaimed arts and cultural projects, including the theatre at the Yard, a performance space for Bold Tendencies. and The Peckham Hotel.

 George Massoud AA Dipl ARB RIBA is a Director at Material Cultures.
-He is an architect, educator, activist and cultural worker.
+He is an architect, educator and cultural worker.
 In practice, George has extensive experience working on a range of arts projects, complex refurbishments and commercial developments.
 He is a founding director of Studio Abroad, which he established with Summer Islam in 2014.
 George is Unit Master at the Architectural Association, exploring how alternative social ecologies are shaped through material and spatial politics.
 He is also producer and founding member of POA, a feminist, queer community platform for reimagining value systems through mutual interdependence.

 The Bartlett School of Architecture, UCL